samisrana/Dense-Sparse-Matrix-Matrix-Multiplication/README.md

 - **All Optimizations Combined**: The combination of multi-threading, SIMD, and cache optimization delivers significant improvements.
 This approach maximizes performance by leveraging computational power while efficiently managing memory access patterns.
 ## Final Analysis and Conclusions

-The presented graphs provide a comprehensive evaluation of matrix multiplication performance under different optimization strategies, matrix sizes, and sparsity levels.
+The graphs generated from the python script provide a comprehensive evaluation of matrix multiplication performance under different optimization strategies, matrix sizes, and sparsity levels.
 Below is a detailed analysis and key takeaways based on the graphs:

 ---